 Homemade Vegan Chocolate

 A luscious homemade chocolate sauce that's perfect for dipping and drizzling.
-It's a great vegan substitute for melted chocolate in your baking recipes, or whenever you need a bit more chocolate in your life.
+Use it to dress up cookies, ice cream, or as a vegan substitute for melted chocolate in your baking recipes.
 Vegan & Gluten Free. <jump to recipe>

 Sometimes you need a bit more chocolate in your life - and recently for me, that's been in the form of chocolate drizzle.
 Since the weekend, I've been taking great pleasure in drizzling this gooey melted chocolate all over freshly baked treats.
 And then dipping fresh berries into any extras.
 And...well, if I'm being completely honest, at this rate, I'm probably better off just grabbing the bowl and a spoon.